simalexan/battlecamp/README.md

 `0.08` * `100,000` * `$100` = `$800,000` revenue / round.

-But **this isn't your income.** :) You must subtract the product cost (which is calculated by using the capital flows of your Wardley Map, if you don't have a map, well, you won't know which components costs the most).
+But **this isn't your income.** :) You must subtract the product cost (which is calculated by using the capital flows of your Wardley Map, if you don't have a map, well, you won't know which components cost the most).
 If your product cost is `$80` per product sold, your income would be `$160,000`.

 The judges **must** calculate the income each round for each company.
 The judges **must not** share data between teams.